SamuraiDangyo/SamuraiDangyo.github.io/index.md

 I have decided never publish the source code.
 Mayhem will be my last open source contribution.
-No Havoc source code will be made available.
 I might give binaries to testers.
 As I enjoy watching Havoc play.